Cycles in subexpression graphs: Basics

 \subsection{Sets, maps, sequences, groups, spaces}

-We denote by $\Z$, $\R$ and $\mathbb C$ the sets of integers, real and complex numbers respectively.
-The cardinality of a set $X$ is denoted by $|X|$.
+We denote by $\Z$ and $\R$ the sets of integers and real numbers respectively.
+The cardinality and the power set of a set $X$ are denoted by $|X|$ and $\P(X)$ respectively.
 Applying maps to elements, we will often drop brackets.
 For example, we will write $\phi x$ instead of $\phi(x)$.
+For an function $f:X\to Y$ and a subset $Z\subset X$, we denote by $f|_Z$ the restriction of $f$ to $Z$.

-We will denote the neutral element of a group $G$ by $1$ and by $\<X\>$ the subgroup generated by a subset $X\subset G$.
+The neutral element of any group $G$ is denoted by $1$.
+For any subset $X\subset G$, let $\<X\>$ be the subgroup generated by $X$.
 The order of an element $x\in G$ will be denoted by $\ord(x)$.